 3 Tips to Find Low Competition Keywords for PPC Success

-When it comes to Google Ads, finding the right keywords can be tough.
-You have to find keywords that your customers will search for, and still have enough traffic to make your campaign worthwhile.
+Finding the right keywords for Google Ads can be tough.
+You have to find keywords that your customers will search for and still have enough traffic to make your campaign worthwhile.

-But you also have to find low competition keywords that aren’t too expensive, which can be even tougher than finding new customers.
+However, finding low-competition keywords that aren’t too expensive can be even tougher than finding new customers.

-This short guide will teach you how to find keywords that are low competition and lower cost, so you can get more ROI from your PPC campaigns.
-And hopefully, spend less money on each customer acquisition.
+This short guide will teach you how to find low-competition and low-cost keywords so you can get more ROI from your PPC campaigns and, hopefully, spend less money on each customer acquisition.

 Define Your Audience

-If you’re launching a new PPC campaign, it’s important to know who your target audience is.
-Because if you don’t define them ahead of time, you could end up spending lots of money trying to reach an audience that may not exist (or is too small) in order to get a good return on investment.
+If you’re launching a new PPC campaign, it’s important to know your target audience.
+Because if you don’t define them ahead of time, you could end up spending lots of money trying to reach an audience that may not exist (or is too small) to get a good return on investment.

-To make sure your campaign is a success from day one, start by defining who your target audience is and where they can be found online.
+To ensure the success of your campaign from day one, start by defining your target audience and where they can be found online.

-There are several tools available to help with keyword research, but keep in mind that some search engines use different criteria than others when determining relevancy, so do your research before diving into any keyword tools.
+Several tools are available to help with keyword research, but keep in mind that some search engines use different criteria than others to determine relevancy, so do your research before using any keyword tools.

 It’s also important to note that certain industries require more specific targeting.
-For example, if you sell shoes online, it makes sense to focus on footwear-related terms rather than clothing-related terms.
+For example, if you sell shoes online, focusing on footwear rather than clothing-related terms makes sense.
 The same goes for car insurance companies; while car insurance might seem like a high-volume term, auto insurance quotes will lead directly to what people are looking for—and how much they need to spend.

 Brainstorm All the Words

 As you start thinking about terms that might be relevant and potentially profitable, don’t hesitate to write them all down.
 While seeing a long list of words or phrases can be overwhelming, it can also be beneficial.
 The more opportunities you consider up front, even if they are on-the-fence ideas or already overcrowded with competition, will ensure that you don’t miss any opportunities when finalizing your keyword strategy later on.
-A good rule of thumb is to brainstorm at least 10 keywords per ad group.
+Brainstorming at least 10 keywords per ad group is a good rule of thumb.

 Google Ads

-Perform a search in Google Ads Keyword Planner: This allows you to see how many people search for keywords related to your business each month.
-It helps narrow down which keywords you should focus on and rule out those where the keyword competition is too high.
+Perform a search in Google Ads Keyword Planner: This lets you see how many people search for keywords related to your business monthly.
+It helps narrow down which keywords you should focus on and rule out those where the competition is too high.

 Research Tools